partageit/private-packages-bootstrap/skel/README.md

 ## Access

-The packages list/documentation can be accessed via `http://<host>/private-packages/web/`.
+The packages list can be accessed via `http://<host>/private-packages/web/`.

 ## Usage